How Often Are SOC 2 Reports Required?Published July 28, 2020 • 3 min read

 For how long are SOC 2 reports valid?

 In terms of reporting, a SOC 2 report that’s older than a year is often known as a “stale” report.
 That means that the assessment of an organization’s internal controls is dated, so the report has only limited value to the user—if any at all.

 Developed by the American Institute of Certified Public Accountants (AICPA), SOC 2 defines criteria for managing customer data based on five trust services criteria: security, availability, processing integrity, confidentiality, and privacy.

-SOC 2 certification is completely voluntary and not mandated by any governing body or regulatory agency.
+SOC 2 audit is completely voluntary and not mandated by any governing body or regulatory agency.
 However, every service organization that handles customer or client data, from scrappy startups to multinational corporations, should be compliant with this increasingly important framework.
-But SOC 2 certification is no quick-and-easy deal.
+But SOC 2 audit is no quick-and-easy deal.
 It requires teamwork, advanced planning, coordination, internal audits, and more.
 And, chances are, your competitors are already SOC 2 certified.

 A successful SOC audit establishes trust and confidence in a service provider by ensuring that its internal controls are designed correctly and are operating properly.

 Two of the most common compliance standards are ISO 27001 and SOC 2 reports.
 However, although both compliance standards specifically address security, they focus on different areas.
 ISO 27001 evaluates risk to information assets, i.e., IT systems, processes, and intellectual property.